MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-csharp-twin-getstarted.md

     using Microsoft.Azure.Devices;
     ```

 5. Add the following fields to the **Program** class.
-Replace the placeholder value with the IoT Hub connection string that you copied previously in [Get the IoT hub connection string](#get-the-iot-hub-connection-string).
+Replace the `{iot hub connection string}` placeholder value with the IoT Hub connection string that you copied previously in [Get the IoT hub connection string](#get-the-iot-hub-connection-string).

     ```csharp
     static RegistryManager registryManager;